Frequently asked questions about video consultations

 .
 A video consultation can be a 'virtual home visit'.
 In the background, I will be able to see part of the room that you're in for the video consultation.
 If appropriate, and only with your consent, you may conduct a 'virtual tour' of your house with your device so that I can see areas of your home environment that may be affecting your health.
 For example, stairs, steps, and other hazards.
 This is particularly relevant for older people and for people who have problems with mobility or balance.
 Older people, and people with mobility or balance problems must conduct any such 'virtual tour' with a young person who is fit and healthy (to avoid the risk of falls).

 .
 I use 'Video Call' for video consultations.
-This is not bandwidth hungry or data hungry.
-'Video Call' requires a bandwidth of 350Kbps.
+This is not 'bandwidth hungry or data hungry'.
+'Video Call' works well with upload and download speeds of at least 350Kbps.
 Data usage for a 30 minute video call is about 450MB.

 · Video consultations are suitable for patients of all ages.
 If the patient is a child, a parent must be present with the child (except if the child is deemed to be a ‘mature minor’).

 .
 So, video consultations are suitable for ALL patients in general practice, with the limited exceptions as described in disadvantages and in arrange a video consultation .
 Video consultations may be particularly suitable for people who have difficulty getting to the Clinic for an in-person consultation (for example, elderly people, people who have work commitments, people who are at their workplace, people who are travelling, and people who are immunosuppressed (to avoid the risk of getting infection from other patients at the Clinic)).

 .
 You and/or I may have difficulty with the technology for a video consultation

 · Physical treatment is not possible (eg vaccination)